 In Waterfall Country you can enjoy the Four Falls Trail, a pretty walk along two rivers culminating at Sgwd yr Eira.
 This is a large waterfall that allows brave visitors the opportunity to walk behind the waterfalls.
 Waterfall Country is also home to Henryd Falls, which is famed for being Batcave in The Dark Knight Rises film and the Elidir Trail which is reputedly home to a magical fairy kingdom.

-In the Central Beacons there are yet more waterfalls to explore along the lesser known Blaen-y-Glyn Falls Trail.
+In the Central Beacons there are yet more waterfalls to explore along the lesser known Blaen-y-Glyn Falls Trail or perhaps you might want go in search of Pen y Fan’s secret waterfall.
 Learn more about all the waterfall walks in the Brecon Beacons in this guide.

 3. Visit a Castle